asakatida/translate/README.md

 #### Translator

 This is a translator that takes in a word or sentence of any language, consisting of letters, spaces, and dashes, and translates it into a pronounceable but unreadable version of the language.
-The end translation was designed to easily be able to be converted back to legibility with ease to any person with a legend, but be difficult to write code for a computer to decypher it.
+The end translation was designed to easily be able to be converted back to legibility with ease to any person with a legend, but be difficult to write code for a computer to decipher it.

 ## Usage